Isaac-Ip/Game-For-Free-Time/README.md

 # Game For Free Time

 It's just a game for free time.
+This game is playable at: [text](https://isaac-ip.github.io/Game-For-Free-Time/)

 Ver.
 1.1.0
 Created base game, movements, loadup.